StanZap/proxy-cli/README.md

-# A simple tool to proxy apis
+# A simple tool to proxy an API without CORS
 ## Setup

 With npm: